malikudit/reuse-vanderbilt/README.md

 # cs4278-project

 What is the repo/project about?
-- Our project is a web application for Reuse Vandy that seeks to streamline the way purchases are made while minimizing extraneous information
+- Our project is a web application for Reuse Vandy that seeks to streamline the way purchases are made while minimizing extraneous information.
 - Desired features:
+  - Ability to create an account given the user has a valid Vanderbilt email
   - Landing page that displays recent listings
   - Search functionality to identify specific items
-  - Ability to list products
+  - Ability to list products for bidding or buy-now
   - Bidding functionality that displays real-time price of products
   - Review functionality where users can provide their experiences with buyers and sellers
   - Profiles for buyers and sellers that displays their buying/selling history + reviews
-  - Notifications where users can select items their interested in and receive notifications to their specified frequency
 - Repo organization:
   - Divided into front end and back end